ArrogantGao/Personal_Materials/defense/main.typ

 // However, these methods have not yet been extended to handle quasi-2D systems.

-Another challenge is the polarization effect, various strategies have been developed in recent years, either by introducing image charges @yuan2021particle @liang2020harmonic or numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
+Another challenge is the polarization effect, various strategies have been developed in recent years, by:
+- Introducing image charges @yuan2021particle @liang2020harmonic.
+- Numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
 These methods are also accelerated by FFT or FMM to reach a complexity of $O(N log N)$ or $O(N)$.
 However, the computational cost significantly increases compared to the homogeneous case, especially for strongly confined systems.
+Rugious error analysis and parameter selection are also in lack.

 = Theoretical Analysis

-== Ewald summations revisited

-Ewald2D.

-== Image charge method
+== Image charge method revisited

-In Q2D systems, dielectric permittivity is a function of $z$:
+In dielectrically confined Q2D systems, dielectric permittivity is a function of $z$:

 $
   epsilon (z) = cases(